 Some essential ingredients for a healthy culture include: clear feedback mechanisms, processes for learning lessons from major projects and initiatives, effective performance management, and well-communicated whistleblowing and complaints procedures.

-Find out more about the role of culture at The Charity Accountants’ Conference, Birmingham, 20-21 September
+Find out more about the role of culture at The Charity Accountants’ Conference from 19-20 September